Tuesday, January 27, 2009

 I could just as easily have called this one “Night of the C8.”
 Or “C8s Forever!”
 That wasn’t what I’d planned, though.
-When I go down to Chiefland, which I seem to do more and more frequently of late, I like to take a fairly Big Gun as I judge such things: the NexStar 11.
-My 12-inch Dob.
+When I travel down to Chiefland, which I seem to do more and more frequently of late, I like to take a fairly Big Gun as I judge such things.
+Either my NexStar 11 or my 12-inch Dob.
 Something that will really take advantage of the still-dark skies of the Chiefland Astronomy Village.

-How well did this newfangled alignment routine work?
-Purty good.
+How well did this new alignment routine work?
+Fairly well I thought.
 Is it better than the old one?
 I’m still not sure.
 Once you find the All Star instructions in one of Celestron’s new manuals (I used the CGEM instructions; I don’t believe the CG5 manual has been updated yet), doing an All Star is mostly easy.
-Finish your normal go-to setup—I did a two-star plus four calibration stars—and decide which star to use for polar alignment.
+Finish the normal go-to alignment—I did a two-star plus four calibration stars—and decide which star to use for polar alignment.
 The hand control will caution you not to use a star near the eastern or western horizons, but provides no more guidance than that.
 I’ve heard it’s best to choose a sparkler near where the Local Meridian and the Celestial Equator intersect, so I tried to do just that.
 Unfortunately, early in the evening at this time of year there are no prominent stars in that area that are included in the NexStar HC’s “named star” list.
 So I just picked good, ol’ Beetle Juice.

 Step one is to slew to the star you want to use.
 You can use any star in the hand control, but it’s much easier to, as above, choose a member of the “named” list.
 Once there, you push the align button on the HC, and scroll down to “polar align.”
 The rest is easy.
 The scope will re-slew to the same star and onscreen prompts will have you center it with the hand control buttons and press Align.
 Finally, the mount will initiate one last slew to where it thinks the star should be given a perfect polar alignment.
 When that’s done, you’ll be instructed to center up using the alt-az screws/controls (not hand control buttons).
 That’s all there is to it.

 How did it work for me?
 I had no problem performing the basic procedure; it worked just as outlined in the manual.
 But how good were the results?
 I didn’t intend to do any long exposure imaging on this expedition, but I did do some unguided 30-second snapshots using my (original) Meade LPI.
 The results were at least as good as what I customarily obtained with the older alignment method.
-Oh, yeah, there’s a utility in the hand control to tell you how good your polar alignment is.
-It said I was only arc-seconds away from the Celestial Pole.
-But I don’t know if’n I believe that or not.
-I hope to do some further testing as the skies permit.
+There’s a utility in the hand control to tell you how good your polar alignment is, and it said I was only arc-seconds away from the Celestial Pole.
+I was skeptical about that.
+There are enough variables including the quality of the goto alignment and the stars used for that to make this error report a rough estimate at best, I believe.
+Anyway, I hope to do further testing as the skies permit.

 Anything I didn’t like or was put out about?
-That claim about not having to do a new go-to alignment.
+That claim about not having to do a new goto alignment.
 Oh, it’s sorta true.
-But you will swiftly find that if you had to move the alt-az adjusters an appreciable amount, your go-tos will be considerably off.
-You cain’t just do nuttin’ honey.
+But you will swiftly find that if you had to move the alt-az adjusters an appreciable amount, your gotos will be considerably off.
 The manual offers a procedure that involves un-syncing the polar alignment star and “replacing” the two go-to alignment stars with themselves.
 This may work very well, and I will try it soon, but I was tired and the wording in the instructions left me baffled given my somewhat muddled condition.
-Instead, I just hit the big (or, actually, little) switch to power down, and redid my go-to alignment, which worked fine.
+Instead, I just hit the big (or, actually, little) switch on the mount to power down, and redid my go-to alignment, which worked fine.

 I’ve been gushing about my 13-mm and 8-mm Ethos eyepieces for months now.
 They have just kicked butt in my 12-inch f/5 Dob.
-But how would they work in my C8?
+But how would they work in a C8?
 Especially with the f/6.3 reducer/corrector I customarily use?
 I had not had a chance to find out; we’ve had one of the cloudiest winters in memory.
-Following my trip to the Deep South Regional Star Gaze last October, I had literally seen nothin’—well, maybe a glimpse or two of the Moon with the StarBlast.
+Following my trip to the Deep South Regional Star Gaze last October, I had literally seen nothing—well, except for a glimpse or two of the Moon with the StarBlast.

 All-in-all Thursday night was one for the books.
 The Chiefland skies were every bit as good as I’ve ever seen ‘em.
 The Orion/Monceros/Canis Major part of the sky just blazed away.
-Only bringdown?
+Only bring-down?
 It was cold.
-Some of the coldest weather to hit this part of the state in quite a spell.
+Some of the coldest weather to hit this part of the state in a long while.
 I missed the worst of it, but Thursday night the dial thermometer under my EZ-up was nevertheless quickly sinking below the “32” mark as the night grew older.

-The cold and my weariness—the result of my medical trials and the drive down—had by midnight conspired to make me admit I was ready for motel room/heater/cable TV/Rebel Yell.
-Finding nothing on but infomercials by the time I got back to the Holiday Inn Express, I hooked up the DVD and watched one of my fave star party films, The Devil's Rejects.
+The cold and my weariness—the result of my medical trials and the drive down, I guess—had by midnight conspired to make me admit I was ready for motel room/heater/cable TV/Rebel Yell.
+Finding nothing on but infomercials by the time I got back to the Holiday Inn Express, I hooked up my portable DVD player and watched one of my fave star party films, The Devil's Rejects.
 Why is that a star party film?
 Because that's just the way Unk felt at the end of the notorious '97 Texas Star Party, which was held in Leakey, Texas instead of wonderful Prude Ranch.
 But that, muchachos, is a story for another Sunday.

 Night Two turned out to be everything I'd hoped for.
 There were some lingering cloud banks at Sundown Friday, but they drifted off—for a while at least—and I set to work with a will.
 My goal in addition to checking out the new version of NexRemote (v1.6.24) was to continue running the Herschel 400.